Skip to main content

 MISERY Game Cover

-MISERY is a single player and multiplayer simulation game with a horror theme.
+MISERY is a single player and multiplayer open world shooter game with horror and post-apocalyptic themes.
 It was developed by Platypus Entertainment and was released on October 23, 2025.
 It received positive reviews from players.

 Skip User Reviews